dmd-program/dmd-100/topics/narrative_structure.md

 ### Example Story:

 Below, I have written a story \(based on real events\).
-I then described the plot of the story, and used written narrative to tell a single moment in the story from a third person perspective.
+I then described the plot of the story, and used written narrative to tell a single moment in the story from a third person Point of View.

 #### **Story**